Tackling Real Newah Unity Requires Selflessness, Sacrifice and Straightforward Strategy

 The prominent Newah organizations like the World Newah Organization, Newah Dey Daboo and so on should shed their rigidity and should come together to address the real issues of Newah unity.

-The so-called Newah leaders themselves should come forward and should rise above the politics, castes and religious differences to blaze the trail for the ordinary Newah people.
+Some of the so-called Newah frontrunners and trailblazers themselves should come forward and should rise above the petty politics, castes and religious differences to blaze the trail for the ordinary Newah people, should work for the genuine cause of the Newah movement and do away with idiosyncratic and eccentric thinking.

 No comments: